-Mental health first aid training is generally provided for managers or supervisors and is a great first step to increase mental health literacy and training in appropriate responses when employees reach out and seek help.
+Mental health first aid training is generally provided for managers or supervisors and is a great first step to increase mental health literacy and training on appropriate responses when employees reach out and seek help.

 But what can we do to increase mental health literacy for all other employees so they know when to reach out and seek help for themselves or a co-worker?

-Part of an integrated approach to workplace mental health training is including online and mobile based solutions such as the Tap Into Safety Mental Health Training.
+Part of an integrated approach to workplace mental health training is including online and mobile-based solutions such as the Tap Into Safety Mental Health Training.
 Our training is aimed at the employee and helps them to increase their mental health literacy by providing animated stories on workplace stressors that can impact on their mental health.

-Within the Tap Into Safety solution, employees are encouraged to seek help.
+Within the Tap into Safety solution, employees are encouraged to seek help.
 Organisations can also access data to identify staff groups with mental health issues early on.

 Strategically placing staff trained in mental health within identified groups with declining mental health could start to see an improvement in the mental health of your organisation.